 Dental Sleep Principles: Where the Rubber Meets the Road

 Take your treatment of sleep disorders to the next level.
 Review the basics of dental sleep medicine and the TMJ complex.
-Work your way through a comprehensive exam, oral appliance selection and various bite techniques used commonly in the dental sleep field.
+Work your way didactically and hands-on through a comprehensive exam, oral appliance selection and various bite techniques used commonly in the dental sleep field.
 Gain an understanding of common problems faced during treatment and the proper guidelines to keep dentists “in their lane” when going into the medical realm.

 - Review and understand the basics of dental sleep medicine, including the science of dental sleep medicine and understanding sleep studies/what to look for.